“I cannot forecast to you the action of Russia. It is a riddle wrapped in a mystery inside an enigma.”

 The enduring power of Churchill’s words lies in their remarkable adaptability.
 Throughout the Cold War, policymakers in the West frequently invoked the phrase to describe the challenge of dealing with the secretive and often confrontational Soviet Union.
 The quote captured the essence of a global rivalry defined by espionage, proxy wars, and the constant threat of nuclear annihilation.
 Analysts used the “key” of national interest to interpret Soviet moves in places like Cuba, Vietnam, and Afghanistan.

 In conclusion, Churchill’s masterful description of Russia endures because it operates on two levels.
-It validates the feeling of confusion that many feel when observing Russian policy, while simultaneously offering a clear, actionable path to understanding it.
+It validates the feeling of confusion that many experience when observing Russian policy, while simultaneously offering a clear, actionable path to understanding it.
 He acknowledges the complexity but refuses to surrender to it.
 By urging us to look past the surface and focus on the core driver of national interest, Churchill provided a timeless piece of geopolitical wisdom.
 As long as Russia plays a significant role on the world stage, his famous words will likely continue to guide our attempts to comprehend its actions.